foliant-docs/foliantcontrib.apireferences/README.md

 :   *(required)* A template string describing the format of the tag content in the API documentation web-page.
 You can use placeholders in {curly braces}, with names of the groups in the reference regex.
 Example: `'{verb} {command}'`.

 `endpoint_prefix`
 :   *(optional)* The endpoint prefix from the server root to API methods.
-If is stated — APIReferences can divide the command in the reference and search for it more accurately.
-Also you could use it in templates.
+If is stated — APIReferences can divide the command into the reference and search for it more accurately.
+Also, you could use it in templates.
 More info in the **Commands and Endpoint Prefixes** section.
 Default: `''`

 `tags`
 :   *(optional)* list of HTML tags which will be parsed out from the page and searched for ids.
 Default: `['h1', 'h2', 'h3', 'h4']`